seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/I/N/Instagram/README.md

 Data can be taken out in full.
 This was also surprising to me.
 There is the downside that you have to request HTML and JSON data separately, so I had to do 2 takeouts to get everything.
 It is highly complete, and it took less than 20 minutes for me to get all data (time to login (several times) included)

+> **Warning** _Instagram is **very hostile**, and has a high chance of suspending your account for doing a data takeout.
+While data can be taken out in full, you may have your account suspended for it._

 </details>

 ---